pacha/vem-dark/README.md

 ![Vem Dark - Teminal 24bit](screenshots/vem-dark-24bit.png)

-With 24bit color support you can display Vim color schemes in the terminal as they do in graphical Vim.
+With 24bit color support you can display Vim color schemes in the terminal as they would do in graphical Vim.

 To use 24bit colors you need a relatively modern terminal and a version of Vim later or equal to 7.4.1770.
 Currently, the lastest versions of gnome-terminal,